nemonik/Intellect/README.md

 I authored for expressing policies to orchestrate and control a dynamic network defense cyber-security platform being researched in The MITRE Corporation's Innovation Program.

+# Installation

+Download the source from GitHub and run python setup.py install.

+# Dependencies

+- ANTLR3 Python Runtime 3.1.3
+- Python itself, if you don't already have it.
+I tested the code on Python 2.7.1 and 2.7.2.

+# Background

 The language and rule engine form a "production rule system", where computer algorithms are used to provide some form of artificial intelligence, which